-The 2020 National Bioethics Bowl competition will take place April 3-4, 2020 at Northeastern University in Boston, Massachusetts.
+The 2020 National Bioethics Bowl competition that was planned for April 3-4, 2020 at Northeastern University in Boston, Massachusetts has been cancelled due to concerns over the spread of coronavirus.
 The organizers are Katy Shorey and Benjamin Yelle.
 Information about the event can be found here.

 If you would like to be placed on the list for updates, please email Jessica Mejía (firstname.lastname@example.org).